 Nicole Climanova

 Gray, dull, massive.
-These are the first associations when we hear the word concrete.
-However, adding pigment to the traditional mixture of cement, sand, gravel and water allows concrete to be colored in mass.
-And this allows you to highlight the volumes of the building, fit into the context of the surroundings and realize bold ideas, obtaining a more durable and reliable result than painting.
+Those are the first associations that come to mind when we hear the word concrete.
+But adding pigment to the traditional mix of cement, sand, gravel, and water lets you color concrete all the way through.
+And that lets you highlight a building's volumes, fit it into the surrounding context, and pull off bold ideas — with a more durable, reliable result than paint.

-Yellow and red colors add iron oxide to concrete, cobalt oxide to blue and chrome oxide to &mdash green.
-A deep black color is obtained by using black iron oxide, carbon oxide and pozzolanic cement.
+For yellow and red, iron oxide is added to the concrete; cobalt oxide gives blue, and chromium oxide gives green.
+A deep black is achieved using black iron oxide, carbon, and pozzolanic cement.

-Here are a few projects using colored concrete.
+Here are a few projects that use colored concrete.

 1. A house in Lerina, Spain.
 Architects azpilicueta arquitectura y paisaje.

-The yellow color of the concrete references the traditional wall of adobe, while the material itself is durable, easy to produce and maintain.
+The yellow of the concrete references the traditional adobe wall, while the material itself is durable and easy to produce and maintain.

 Home in Lerina, Spain.